trinodb/trino/docs/src/main/sphinx/connector/oracle.rst

 Requirements
 ------------

-Requirements for using the connector in a catalog to connect to a Oracle data source are:
+To connect to an Oracle data source, you need:

-* Oracle 12 or higher
+* Oracle 12 or higher.
-* Network access, by default on port 1521, from the Trino coordinator and workers to Oracle.
+* Network access from the Trino coordinator and workers to Oracle.
+  Port 1521 is the default port and is used in the code examples.

 Configuration
 -------------